 What is Jute?

-Jute is a type of vegetable fibre that like hemp be harvested and spun into fibres, from which one can make rope.
+Jute is a type of vegetable fiber that like hemp be harvested and spun into fibers, from which one can make rope.
 Jute, like hemp, has also been important throughout history.
 Jute has been used in Asia over five thousand years ago.
 Jute became popular in the west when the British started trading jute with the British East India Company.
 India and Bangladesh produce more than 95% of the jute in the world as of 2014.
 Jute saw heavy use during World War I when over one million jute sandbags were exported from Bengal to the trenches.

 KINGLAKE is not just the best-priced rope for your own DIY projects but also one of the highest-rated among crafty people.
 KINGLAKE hemp is 100% natural.